Monster Hunter Wilds

 - Great Sword's main attack

-- When in Focus Mode, the direction of the attack can be adjusted
+- When in Focus Mode (Hold L2), the direction of the attack can be adjusted

 Overhead Slash is the main attack of the Great Sword.
 It can be done by pressing and holding △ in a sequence, making each attack stronger than the last.
 The direction of this attack can be adjusted when in focus mode.
 This is how you are able to deal Strong Charged Slash and True Charged Slash.